binkley/modern-java-practices/README.md

 you.

-The goal of this article is to highlight building modern Java/JVM projects with Gradle or Maven, and provide guidance or at least food for thought.
-The sample Gradle and Maven projecdts use Java, but most recommendations apply to builds for _any_ JVM language.
+The goal of this article is to highlight building modern Java/JVM projects with Gradle or Maven, and provide guidance, or at least food for thought.
+The sample Gradle and Maven projects use Java, but most recommendations apply to builds for _any_ JVM language.

-(See the wheel to the right?  _No, you do not need to be agile!_ (But I encourage you to explore the benefits of Agile.)
-This article is for _you_ regardless of how your project approaches software.
-The point is to "make people awesome" for any project, possibly the most key value of Agile approaches to software.)
+See the wheel to the right?  _No, you do not need to be agile!_ (But I encourage you to explore the benefits of Agile.)
+This article is for you regardless of how your team approaches software.
+The point is to "make people awesome" for any project, possibly the most key value of the Agile approach to software.

 ### Principles in designing these builds